-Apologizing for cover-up, Iowa diocese vows to ID accused priests
+Apologizing for cover-up, diocese vows to ID accused priests

-SIOUX CITY, Iowa — A Roman Catholic diocese is apologizing for covering up an Iowa priest’s sexual abuse of boys for decades and is promising to identify all priests who have faced credible allegations.
+IOWA CITY, Iowa (AP) — A Roman Catholic diocese issued an apology Tuesday for covering up an Iowa priest’s sexual abuse of boys for decades and promised to identify all priests who have faced credible allegations.

-The Diocese of Sioux City urged anyone who has ever been abused by one of its priests to report the misconduct.
-The diocese says it will use all information in its possession to create and publish a list of credibly accused priests, a step it had long resisted.
+The actions by the Diocese of Sioux City come in response to an investigation by The Associated Press, which last week broke the church’s 32-year silence on serial abuse by the Rev. Jerome Coyle.

-The diocese issued the apology Tuesday for mishandling the case of the Rev. Jerome Coyle, who admitted in 1986 to having sexually abused 50 boys while serving at Iowa churches.
+In a lengthy statement Tuesday, the diocese said more disclosures of misconduct may be forthcoming.
+It urged all victims to come forward and vowed to use their reports and other files to create and publish a list of credibly accused priests — a step the diocese had long resisted.

 Most Read Nation & World Stories